Umuzi-org/ACN-syllabus/content/projects/data-science-specific/k-means-clustering/_index.md

 ## Pre-requisites

-Read through the K-Means Tutorials at {{< contentlink path="http://syllabus.africacode.net/topics/data-science-specific/clustering/" >}} before starting this project.
+Read through the K-Means Tutorials at [content link](http://syllabus.africacode.net/topics/data-science-specific/clustering/) before starting this project.

 ## About the DataSet